2018–19 United States network television schedule

-Beginning with this season, The CW returned to programming a Sunday evening schedule for the first time since the 2008–09 season as of October 7 (the network commenced its regular Sunday schedule the following week, on October 14); programming airs on that night from 8 p.m. to 10 p.m.
-ET/PT, making it the only broadcast television network to not program the Sunday 7 p.m.
+Beginning with this season, The CW returned to programming a Sunday evening schedule for the first time since the 2008–09 season as of October 7 (the network commenced its regular Sunday schedule the following week, on October 14); programming formerly airs on that night from 8 p.m. to 10 p.m.
+ET/PT (until October 1, 2023 which now airs from 7 p.m. to 10 p.m.
+ET/PT) making it the only broadcast television network to not program the Sunday 7 p.m.
 ET/PT hour since that hour was given to the broadcast networks through the implementation of a 1975 amendment to the since-repealed Prime Time Access Rule (PTAR).

+New series to broadcast television are highlighted in bold.

+Repeat airings or same-day rebroadcasts are indicated by (R).

 All times are U.S. Eastern and Pacific Time (except for some live sports or events).
-Subtract one hour for Central, Mountain, Alaska, and Hawaii-Aleutian times.
+Subtract one hour for Central, Mountain, Alaska, and Hawaii–Aleutian times.